 In July 2016, the Company entered into a loan and security agreement (the "Term Loan Agreement") with lenders that are affiliates of Tennenbaum Capital Partners, LLC (collectively "TCP").
 Under the agreement, the lenders committed to advance a term loan in an aggregate principal amount of up to \$25.0 million with a maturity date of July 1, 2020.
 The Company drew down the \$25.0 million term loan commitment at closing.
-In February 2017, the Company amended its loan and security agreement with TCP to provide an additional \$25 million in principal.
+In February 2017, the Company amended its loan and security agreement with TCP to provide an additional \$25.0 million in principal.
 The Company simultaneously terminated its revolving credit facility with Wells Fargo Bank, N.A., and the combined principal and interest balance of \$10.3 million was fully repaid.
 The amended loan has the same July 1, 2020 maturity date as the original TCP loan, both of which are interest only until February 2018.
 See Note 7, "Debt" for further information.

 The Company launched its next generation microinverter, the Enphase Home Energy Solution with IQ, in March 2017.
-This product is a major milestone in the Company's product cost reduction initiative.
-The Company also introduced its AC Battery storage system in Australia in the third guarter of 2016 and in the U.S. and Europe in the fourth guarter of 2016.
+This product is a major milestone in the Company's product cost reduction initiative, and the Company expects to introduce the next generation of the Enphase Home Energy Solution with IQ in the first quarter of 2018, which the Company believes will achieve further cost savings.

 Actions the Company has taken to reduce its operating expenses include a reduction in its global workforce in the third quarter of 2016 and a second reduction in January 2017.
-The Company has eliminated certain projects that did not have a near-term return on investment, consolidated office space at its headquarters, divested its services business and engaged a management consulting firm to help it improve operational efficiencies.
-The Company expects the cumulative impact of these actions to decrease its ongoing annualized operating expenses by approximately \$40 million as compared to pre-restructuring annualized operating expenses.
-For the three months ended March 31, 2017, the Company achieved a combined \$9.0 million in savings for research and development, sales and marketing and general and administrative expenses over the same period in 2016, which was partially offset by increased restructuring charges of \$7.2 million.
+The Company has eliminated certain projects that did not have a near-term return on investment, consolidated office space at its headquarters, divested its services business and engaged a management consulting firm to help it lower expenses and improve operational efficiencies.
+The Company expects the cumulative impact of these actions to decrease its ongoing annualized operating expenses by approximately \$40.0 million as compared to pre-restructuring annualized operating expenses.
+For the nine months ended September 30, 2017, the Company achieved a combined \$32.3 million in savings for research and development, sales and marketing and general and administrative expenses over the same period in 2016, which was partially offset by increased restructuring charges of \$12.2 million.